 Applicants who meet the Early Access deadline receive access to thought leadership content from MHCI faculty.
 Accepted students can meet their classmates in special connection sessions during the spring.

-The application for Fall 2023 will open in October 2022.
+The application for Fall 2023 opened in October 2022.
 Contact the MHCI Program Manager with any questions: MEHPonline@pennmedicine.upenn.edu.

 |APPLICATION DEADLINES||GET YOUR DECISION||MATRICULATION BEGINS|